Efficient Title Reranker for Fast and Improved Knowledge-Intense NLP: Conclusion

-In this work, we propose the Efficient Title Reranker via Broadcasting Query Encoder, a novel efficient reranking technique for knowledge-intensive natural language processing tasks.
+In this work, we propose the Efficient Title Reranker via Broadcasting Query Encoder, a novel efficient reranking technique for knowledge-intensive natural language processing tasks that achieves 20x to 40x speedup over vanilla passage rerankers; in addition, with the assist of our novel Sigmoid Trick, ETR also exceeds in retrieval accuracy and sets new State-of-the-art in four KILT benchmark.

-Dense retrieval\cite{lewis2020retrieval, karpukhin2020dense} has been a very popular method for information retrieval tasks, and the best-performing system mostly use dense-retrieval in their retrieval pipelines.
-However, some downside of dense retrieval is its much larger index compared to BM25 causing more memory usage.
-In addition, many dense retrieval system requires the training of the document encoder making re-training necessary for when new documents are added to the corpus.

-However, in our experiment, despite not utilizing dense retrieval in our retrieval step, the performance of our system surpassed many dense-retrieval-based systems and achieved four state-of-the-art for recall@5 in kilt knowledge benchmark\cite{petroni2021kilt}.
-This makes our system cost-effective in memory usage and also makes us wonder, is dense passage retrieval necessary for the best-performing system?

-Potential future works include further exploration of title reranker in other retrieval tasks.
+Potential future works include further exploration of ETR in other retrieval tasks.
 Many new large language model application uses tool learning and web search to retrieve information, so one direction of research is to study the effect of title reranking in these tool-learning situations.
+On the other hand, despite our proposed Sigmoid Trick technique was designed for reranker.
+It also be adopted to wide range of tasks, so another future study can be identifying the tasks that Sigmoid Trick can benefit.